Nigeria vs South Africa: Kick-off, TV channel, squad news and preview | Goal.com

 Match Preview

-South Africa are aspiring to emerge as African champions for the first time in their history.
+South Africa are aspiring to emerge as African champions for the first time in their history at the 2022 Women's Africa Cup of Nations in Morocco.

 In all their 13th appearance at the biennial African showpiece, they have reached the final on five occasions – however, failed to lift the diadem.